johnroutledge/milestone-project-2/README.md

 **Testing User Stories**

 1. As someone who only has a few minutes to spare, I want a game that can be picked up and put down without any commitment.
-* Yes, the game requires mimimal time investment (30 seconds per game) with no need to revisit the game in terms of saving progress.
+* Yes, the game requires minimal time investment (30 seconds per game) with no need to revisit the game in terms of saving progress.
 2. As someone short on time, I need a game which is intuitive to play.
 * Yes, by showing the instructions on page load and having responsive gameplay feedback (both visual and audible), the game is very intuitive.
 3. As a person who enjoys a challenge, I want a game to test my reflexes.